 - Chocolate and raw cacao: chocolate is the ideal power food – but if you’re not keen on the sugary stuff, then our 100% raw cacao nibs and bars give you the chocolate hit without any of the other stuff.

 - Nuts, seeds and dried fruit: make your own trail mix from our selection of nuts, seeds and dried fruit, including some really unusual options.

 - Sports drinks and natural supplements: we stock a great range of natural supplements and sports drinks, including coconut water and beetroot juice, intended to help you meet your fitness and adventuring goals naturally and safely.

 Life…it’s either a great adventure, or nothing, as Helen Keller said.
 Let us help you on your adventure!

 Tags: adventure, adventurers, beans, beet it, beetroot juice, Bulk, cacao, chocolate, coconut water, dairy free, dried fruit, Fairground, flour, free from food, Gluten free, grains, Hemp9, natural, natural supplements, Nuts, oats, Organic, Pulses, raw snack bar, RawBite, Rice, Seeds, sports drinks, sports supplements, sugar, trail mix, wholefood

-Categorised in: Bulk, Bulk purchase, Catering, Cereals, Chocolate, Dairy Free, Dried Fruit, Drinks, Flour, Gluten free, Grains, Lentil, Nuts, Products, Pulses, Raw-Bite, Rice, Seeds, snack bars, sports nutrition, Sports Suppliments, Sugar News, Uncategorised, Wholefoods
+Categorised in: Bulk, Catering, Cereals, Chocolate, Dairy Free, Dried Fruit, Drinks, Flour, Gluten free, Grains, Lentils, Nuts, Products, Pulses, Rice, Seeds, Snack bars, Sports Nutrition, Sports Supplements, Sugar, Uncategorised, Wholefoods